Quintana on first Opening Day: 'I can't wait'

 “It’s special for me,” Quintana said.
 “I’ve never been on the mound for Opening Day.
 I can’t wait.”

-Weather permitting, Quintana will throw the first pitch of the 2017 season when the Sox host the Tigers at newly named Guaranteed Rate Field Monday (3:10, CSN, 890-AM).
+Quintana was set to throw the first pitch of the 2017 season against the Tigers at newly named Guaranteed Rate Field Monday at 3:10, but the game was called off at 4:50 because of rain.
+Quintana and Verlander will now square off Tuesday at 1:10 p.m.

 Many thought Quintana would have followed Sale out the door by now as the Sox begin a rebuilding phase.

 But he’s here, at least for now.

-“It’s good to be here,” Quintana said, “Be here for another season.
+“It’s good to be here,” Quintana, 28, said, “Be here for another season.
 I know there are rumors but I just focus on my job.”

 Quintana said he ignored the rumors during the offseason, and while he fielded questions about them during spring training, he wasn’t deluged by them, either.